 Will my insurance cover allergy testing?

-Although some patients have insurance limitations to their coverage, most insurance companies do cover allergy testing.
-Keep in mind, 40% of the workforce takes time off of work at one point or another because of their allergic condition and so most insurance providers consider allergy management to be medically necessary and indicated.
+Although some patients have insurance limitations to their allergy testing coverage, most insurance companies do cover allergy testing.
+Keep in mind, 40% of the workforce takes time off of work at one point or another because of their allergic condition and so most insurance providers consider allergy management to be medically necessary and considered to be preventative care.